itsdivya1309/itsdivya1309/README.md

 # Hello, World! 👋

 Myself Divya, a sophomore at IIT (BHU) Varanasi.
-I am a data enthusiast and am currently exploring probabilistic programming.
+I am a data enthusiast and am currently exploring the realms of Machine Learning, Deep Learning and Time Series Analysis.

-I've previously worked as a SRISHTI'23 intern at the International Institute of Information Technology (IIIT) - Hyderabad, where I employed Time Series Analysis and Machine Learning to perform Microstate Analysis of Resting State EEG data.

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">